4 Important Treatments You Need After Drug Detox

 While support from peers, friends, and family may not qualify as an official treatment at rehab, receiving the support you need from these people can go a long way toward helping you stay clean.
 Network with peers at rehab and in support groups, and rebuild relationships with friends and family members with help from your counselors and therapists.
 After rehab, you’ll need ongoing support from those closest to you so you can continue on with your journey and commitment to staying healthy, sober, and substance-free.

 If you or someone you care about is struggling with drug or alcohol abuse, understand you or your loved one don’t have to overcome addiction alone without help.
-Call our 24/7 confidential helpline at 800-405-2627 to learn more about nearby drug detox centers that can help you successfully combat and overcome addiction.
+Call our 24/7 confidential helpline at 800-405-2627 (Who Answers?) to learn more about nearby drug detox centers that can help you successfully combat and overcome addiction.